1 in 3 children in Baltimore are food insecure—and it's been decades since the urban gardening taskforce was defunded.

 Seedling also builds and provides hydroponic units, which are tools that grow plants using a water-based nutrient solution in replacement of soil.

-Seedling was planted.
-Our original founders were Arshdeep Singh, Nate Ji, William Blair, and more members.
+Seedling was co-founded by Arshdeep Singh, Nate Ji, and other JHU alumni.

 Seedling was incorporated as a 501c3 nonprofit organization.
 At this point, Seedling was only involved in designing, manufacturing, and selling hydroponics.